microsoft/binskim/docs/UserGuide.md

 Note--In the future we may add add new fatal or non-fatal exit codes to this command.
 They will be documented here and in the release documentation.

-#### -p, --plug-in
+#### -p, --plugin

-The `-p` or `--plug-in` argument is used to provide a path to a BinSkim plug-in that will be loaded and invoked at analysis time, in addition to the built-in checks.
+The `-p` or `--plugin` argument is used to provide a path to a BinSkim plugin that will be loaded and invoked at analysis time, in addition to the built-in checks.
 This argument can be specified multiple times on the command-line.

 ## BinSkim Release History